Powerplay: Ivan Demidov practiced on the 2nd wave - Dose.ca

 That said, colleague Maxime Truman texted me to say that Demidov was dominant on the 2nd wave at practice today and that he completed some nice plays with Oliver Kapanen…

-In all this, I'm wondering about one thing in particular: why Brendan Gallagher, who has no goals in 18 games this season… still has a place on the 2nd wave of the powerplay.
+In all this, I'm wondering one thing in particular: why does Brendan Gallagher, who has no goals in 18 games this season… still have a place on the second wave of the powerplay?

-It seems to me that another guy could be given a chance to shine…
+Seems to me we could give another guy a chance to shine…

 In closing, Jakub Dobes will be in net tomorrow against the Blue Jackets.
 Will he be able to bounce back after a (really) tough last outing?